KCreate/silver/README.md

 abc.removeEvent("myEvent");
 ```

-Removing an event that has active subscriptions, will fire the callback with the following data:
+Removing an event that has active subscriptions, will fire the callbacks of the subscribers with the following data:
 ```json
 {
 	"error":{